Fresh, Healthy, and Free!

 Bing Cherries: One cup of Bing cherries contains about 74 calories, 1 gram of protein, no fat, 19 grams of carbohydrates, 3 grams of fiber and 15 grams of sugar.

-Brussels Sprouts: Containing high levels of vitamin C and vitamin K, with more moderate amounts of B vitamins, such as folate and vitamin B6, essential minerals and dietary fiber, brussels sprouts are a healthy and tasty option.
+Brussels Sprouts: Containing high levels fiber, vitamins, minerals, and antioxidants, brussels sprouts are a healthy and tasty option.

-Corn: Loaded with fiber, vitamin B & C, magnesium, and potassium, corn is a sweet treat.
+Corn: Loaded with fiber and many vitamins, minerals, and antioxidants, corn is a sweet treat.

 Grapes: A good source of vitamin K, copper, and many of the B vitamins, grapes are also a good source of fiber and relatively low in calories.
 Raisins, which are dried grapes, do not contain as many nutrients as fresh grapes, but they do contain four times the amount of sugar.